kubeflow/kubeflow/docs/gke/iap.md

         * PORT - should be the node port used by the service backing your ingress
         * PATH - should be the path the GCP health check is using

+     * If path for the HTTP health check isn't correct you can manually edit via the UI or gcloud
      * If  `http://localhost:${PORT}/${PATH}` doesn't return a 200 HTTP code then check whether the node port is properly mapped (via a K8s service) to a pod.
 Check the corresponding pod.
 Is it running?
 Healthy?
      * If `http://localhost:${PORT}/${PATH}` returns 200 HTTP code, then check the firewall rules on your project to see if they are blocking traffic to the VMs from the L7 balancer.
 The firewall rule should be added automatically by the ingress but its possible it got deleted if you have some automatic firewall policy enforcement.
 You can recreate the firewall rule if needed with a rule like this
        ```